PF Coils building alarms now integrated into CODAC

 Participants to the site acceptance test event that was held on 2 October in the vast PF Coils Building

-The main objective of this activity was to integrate the local PF coils building alarm monitoring system into the overall site alarm system which will be in place for the building construction activities over the next eight years.
+The main objective of this activity was to integrate the local Poloidal Field Coils Winding Facility alarm monitoring system into the overall site alarm system which will be in place for the building construction activities over the next eight years.

-The system handles more than 2,000 signals generated by the PF coils building subsystems responsible for heating, ventilation, air-conditioning, cooling water, heating water, electrical distribution, cranes and fire detection.
+The system handles more than 2,000 signals generated by the poloidal field coils building subsystems responsible for heating, ventilation, air-conditioning, cooling water, heating water, electrical distribution, cranes and fire detection.
 Any alarm generated by those systems will be visible on any location through the CODAC network.

-The excellent collaboration between the F4E and the ITER IO CODAC teams, along with the technical support received from ITER IO towards the development of the PF coils building interface, made this joint initiative a success.
+The excellent collaboration between the F4E and the ITER Organization CODAC teams, along with the technical support received from ITER towards the development of the poloidal field coils building interface, made this joint initiative a success.

 return to the latest published articles